juks/iso-8583-socket-queue/README.md

 }
 ```

-You can find all awailable options example in config.json.dist file that comes with the module.
+You can find all available options example in config.json.dist file that comes with the module.